505 Ferry St, Marshfield, MA 02050, USA

 Hours: Dawn to Dusk

-Parking: Park in the dirt lot beside the Bridle Trail at Ferry Street, or in Library Plaza.
+Parking: Park in the dirt lot beside the Bridle Path at Ferry Street, or in Library Plaza.
 No parking on Station Street.

 Trail Difficulty: Easy

-Benches.
+Benches, 5 informational kiosks.
 The Keville Bridge crosses the South River, offering a beautiful view.
 Also at Keville Bridge, there is a launch ramp and float for canoes and kayaks.
-Please see the listing for Keville Bridge for details.
-Geocache location.
+Numerous geocache locations along the trail, such as this one.

 Boat Ramp: No